What is the California Stem Cell Research, Treatments, and Cures Initiative of 2020?

 - When sufficient number of cells were delivered, all patients with Type I diabetes showed the capacity to regulate glucose levels.

 With funding from Proposition 71, world-class medical and scientific facilities have been built across California – empowering medical and scientific research, offering learning opportunities for our best and brightest talent, and protecting critical stem cell research from ideological constraints.
-As of 2018, CIRM projects have created more than 55,000 full-time equivalent (FTE) jobs in California, generated more than $640 million in state and local tax revenues and increased the state’s economic activity by more than $10.7 billion by 2018 and $11.7 billion by 2019.
+As of 2018, CIRM projects have created more than 55,000 full-time equivalent (FTE) jobs in California, generated more than $640 million in state and local tax revenues and increased the state’s economic activity by more than $10.7 billion.

-How will the 2020 initiative build on Proposition 71?
+How will Proposition 14 build on Proposition 71?
 Why is there a need for more funding?

-A vote for the 2020 stem cell initiative is a vote to advance groundbreaking medical discoveries into more treatments and cures that could save your life or the life of someone you love.
-With countless treatments and cures in the development pipeline, the future of California’s stem cell research program is even more promising than the strong foundation we have already built – the 2020 initiative is needed to continue our charge forward.
+A vote for Proposition 14 is a vote to advance groundbreaking medical discoveries into more treatments and cures that could save your life or the life of someone you love.
+With countless treatments and cures in the development pipeline, the future of California’s stem cell research program is even more promising than the strong foundation we have already built – Proposition 14 is needed to continue our charge forward.

-Without the 2020 initiative, the lifesaving and life-changing treatments and cures that are at our fingertips will be delayed for years.
+Without Proposition 14, the lifesaving and life-changing treatments and cures that are at our fingertips will be delayed for years.
 Vital research will discontinue.
 Groundbreaking medical discoveries won’t be able to progress to clinical trials.
 Ongoing CIRM-funded studies and clinical trials will be canceled and the valuable medical resources developed for these studies and clinical trials will be thrown away and years of progress will be lost.
 Californians deserve better.

 Why is $1.5 billion in funding being allocated specifically to fund research on diseases and conditions of the brain?